NavenAllen/AWS-SAA-C03-Course/06-S3/notes.md

-## S3 Basics

-### S3 Security
+## S3 Security

-Important: **S3 is private by default!**
+- Important: **S3 is private by default!**

-Only the account root user of the account that created the bucket have any permissions for the account.
+- Only the account root user of the account that created the bucket have any permissions for the account.

-#### S3 Bucket Policy
+### S3 Bucket Policy

-A form of **resource policy**.
-They are similar to an identity policy, but they are attached to resources instead of identities.
-Resource Policies provide a resource perspective on permission.

-With identity policies you control what that identity can access.

-With resource policies you control who can access that resource.

-Identity policies can only be attached to identities in your own account.
-You have no way of giving an identity in another account access to a bucket.
+- A form of **resource policy**.

-Resource policies can allow or deny access from different accounts.
+- Resource policies can allow or deny access from different accounts.

-Resource policies can allow or deny anonymous principals.
-This is explicitly declared in the bucket policy itself.
+- Resource policies can allow or deny anonymous principals

-Each bucket can only have one policy, but it can have multiple statements.
+- Each bucket can only have one policy, but it can have multiple statements.

 #### ACL's (Legacy)

-A way to apply a subresource to objects and buckets.
+- A way to apply a subresource to objects and buckets.
-These are legacy and AWS does not recomment their use.
+- These are legacy and AWS does not recomment their use.
-They are inflexible and allow simple permissions.
+- They are inflexible and allow simple permissions.

 #### Exam Power Up

 Identity or Bucket Access:

 - Identity
   - Controlling different resources.
 Not every service supports resource policies.
   - IAM is the only place you can control permissions for everything.
-  - If you have access to all accounts accesing the information
+  - Same account

 - Bucket
   - Managing permissions on a specific product.